ngebodh/resources/README.md

 * [Reinforcement Learning by Sutton and Barto](http://incompleteideas.net/book/RLbook2020.pdf) is the main book on reinforcement learning that takes a deep dive into the topic.

+* Kass et al's work on a statistical approach to analyzing neural data.
+[Analysis of Neural Data](http://www.stat.cmu.edu/~kass/sam/all/heidiAPR12/all.pdf)

 ## Datasets